DavidSadowsky/TrendInvest/README.md

 With the incredible volatility in Cryptocurrency markets, it sometimes feels impossible to make investments that are better than throwing some money into a game of Blackjack.
 This project aims to solve that.

 ## TI-Data.py
-This script collects all the data that it possibly can on up to 3000 cryptocurrencies.
+This script collects a lot of useful data on ~3000 cryptocurrencies.
 Using LunarCrush and Reddit APIs, it seeks to aggregate mass amounts of data from Twitter and Reddit.
 It will collect data up to 5 weeks ago and save it into the 'data' subdirectory.
 You could run this once a day or once a month but the more often you run it, the better 'TI-Predict.py' will be able to perform.
 Full disclaimer, with the amount of data being collected and the API request limitations, this script takes a few hours to run.

 *Note: Running this data more than once a day might be dentrimental to the usefulness of TI-Predict.py and it's really not necessary.
 Keeping a consistent schedule is best to collect quality data (e.g. everyday at noon, every sunday at 5pm, etc.)*